yvesvandenmeerssche/wt-write-api/README.md

 The uploaders are telling the API where to put data about hotels managed by that Ethereum wallet. *The API does not store Wallet passwords.*

-In this case, we are settign up swarm as our preferred storage, make sure it is actually accessible before you try to create a hotel.
+In this case, we are setting up swarm as our preferred storage, make sure it is actually accessible before you try to create a hotel.

 ```json